-Organisation and delivery of university outreach scheme for Y10 and Y11 students, working in partnership with the Higher Education Progression Partnership (HEPP)
+- Organisation and delivery of university outreach scheme for Y7-Y11 students, working in partnership with the Higher Education Progression Partnership (HEPP) - · Links with Sheffield VS for CLA and partnership working

-Taster days at the university of Sheffield, provided by the HEPP team for CLA from Y7/8 and Y10/11 to attend.
-The days were filled with interactive workshops allowing the young people to get a feel for what University was like and to gain some new skills and experiences
+- Virtual taster experiences at the university of Sheffield and Sheffield Hallam, provided by the HEPP team for CLA from Y7/8 and Y10/11 to attend.
+The days were filled with interactive workshops allowing the young people to get a feel for what University was like and to gain some new skills and experiences.
+Alongside this there was the HEPP Virtual Conference and information days - all were free and available to Y7-13 students. - Attendance by VS member on the HEPP partnership panel